espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Archer's Aim.md

 # Archer's Aim
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You slow down, focus, and take a careful shot.
 Make a ranged Strike with a weapon in the bow weapon group.
-You gain a +2 circumstance bonus to the attack roll and ignore the target's [[Concealed]] condition.
-If the target is [[Hidden]], reduce the flat check from being hidden from 11 to 5.
+You gain a +2 circumstance bonus to the attack roll and ignore the target's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition.
+If the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]], reduce the flat check from being hidden from 11 to 5.